Research

 For Clinicians

-We are collecting information from physicians on additional patients here: https://humandiseasegenes.nl/chd3/
+We are collecting information from physicians on additional patients at humandiseasegenes.nl/chd3.

 We are also collecting DNA or blood for episignatures with Dr. Rosanna Weksberg.